socketio/socket.io/README.md

   - Fired upon completing a buffer flush
 - `drain`
   - Fired after `drain` event of transport if writeBuffer is empty
+- `upgradeError`
+  - Fired if an error occurs with a transport we're trying to upgrade to.

 #### Methods